Tjstretchalot/USLBot/README.md

 Under ftpbackups.properties it will have the following format:

     username=my-username
-    password=my-secure-password
+    password=my-password
     host=my-ftp-host
     port=22
     knownhostsfile=knownhosts.txt
     dbfolder=dbbackups
     intervalms=86400000
+    secure=false

-If you want to run backup-related tests, this information needs to correspond to the sftp backup server that will be used for testing.
-The known hosts file must be valid for connecting to the specified ftp database with strict host key checking.
+If you want to run backup-related tests, this information needs to correspond to the sftp backup server (if secure is true) or ftp backup server (if secure is false) that will be used for testing.
+The known hosts file must be valid for connecting to the specified (s)ftp database with strict host key checking.

 At that point, simply run any tests to verify that everything is configured correctly.
 For example, run me.timothy.tests.database.mysql.MysqlDatabaseTests.